dan-fritchman/Thesis/content.md

 This is far from how human designers approach the task on several fronts.

 - Human designers clearly learn to infer more complex circuits from simpler ones.
-Core analog building-blocks such as current mirrors form the basis of large (also core building blocks) of various shapes and sizes.
+Core analog building-blocks such as current mirrors form the basis of larger circuits of various shapes and sizes.
 - Designers are commonly faced with similar design-tasks featuring similar goals, metrics, constraints, and/or technologies, and quickly learn to extrapolate between them.
 "Porting" of a circuit from one process-technology to another similar technology is a common example.
 Designers quickly come to recognize which technologies are "most similar", even if only dimly aware of any specific criteria for similarity.
 They similarly learn to extrapolate between metrics, i.e. trading off power for bandwidth, and other constraints such as area.
 - Real design-efforts look less like optimizations.
 Each generally has constrained resources such as design-time and expertise.
 Their goals are not of the form "thou must find the optimal solution", but of "thou must find a solution better than X (and the more the merrier)".